 Why is the design guide important?
 Compliance with this design guide will help speed up the planning process by reducing the chance of objections due to poor design.
-The guide provides supporting information to the Watlington Neighbourhood Development Plan and, as such, is a material consideration in all planning decisions which involve building work in Watlington Parish and adjoining areas that may have an impact on Watlington Parish.
-Planning proposals would be expected to make reference to the Design Guide.
+The guide provides supporting information to the Watlington Neighbourhood Development Plan and, as such, is a material consideration in all planning decisions which involve building work in and adjacent to Watlington Parish.

 Who should read the design guide?
-Anyone considering carrying out new development in the Parish of Watlington or closely adjacent, householders, agents, developers and statutory authorities.
+Anyone considering carrying out new development including householders, agents, developers and statutory authorities.